jmolamph/maestro-class/README.md

 ## Reminder

-As to the defence homework, refer to the readme.md on `playground/defense_homework/README.md`.
+- As to the defence homework, refer to the `playground/defense_homework/README.md`.
+- As to the defence project, refer to the `playground/defense_project/README.md`.

 # Maestro